emmanuelkamala/private-events/README.md

 # Description

 This is a project that allows users to create events and then manage user signups.
-Users can create events and send invitations and parties.
-Events take place at a specific date and at a location (which can just be stroed as a string).
+Users can create events and allow registered users to attend invitations and parties by simply clicking the attend button.
+Events take place at a specific date and at a described location.

 A user can create events.
 A user can attend many events.
 An event can be attended by many users.